Delivering growth for the UK horticulture sector

 9. Access to environmental funding schemes

-Better recognition of horticulture is required in ELMs and Countryside Stewardship that reflects the variety of growing systems across the sector.
+Better recognition of horticulture in ELMs which reflects the variety of growing systems across the sector and the environmental benefits horticulture delivers.

 10. An enabling planning policy

-Greater consistency is needed in planning decisions to support - not restrict - horticultural businesses' ability to grow.
-This includes the provision of high quality, short term accommodation of seasonal workers.
+Greater consistency is needed in planning decisions to support - not restrict - horticultural businesses’ ability to grow.
+This includes the provision of high quality, short-term accommodation for seasonal workers.

 Strong foundation